 “I’ve just discovered your website and I am totally in love with your storytelling abilities.
 Whilst I’m reading I am transported completely to that time and place, totally connected yet totally lost in your words.” -Kiara, UK

 “I’ve just ‘wasted’ 2 hours (read I was supposed to do something important and boring, but I had an amazing time instead) going through some of your blog, and I wanted to say thanks.
-You made me want to write again, and travel again.” -Marie, Quebec
+You made me want to write again, and travel again.” -Marie, Canada

 “I just wanted to say that I love your blog – and let me tell you why!
 I stumbled upon it about 7 months ago on accident, actually.
 Reading about all of your adventures was just the extra kick of inspiration I needed to get me thinking, “Hey, I can totally do this!”
 So, I opened a separate savings account 6 months ago (exclusively for travel) and finally bought plane tickets for my first overseas trip… I’m inspired every time I read a post and I hope you keep it up!” -Vanessa, USA